KeplerC/VR-RL/README.md

 ### Files Included
 vr
+- gym-vr: a pip package for VR gym environment
+- dqn: a deep Q-Learn model
+- net-tools: source code for generating ./Program
+- FYI
   - log: set of logs extracted from ouput of MI analyzers
   - set of analyzers: the analyzer scripts I am using
-- VR_REIN: a pip package for vr gym environment
-- dqn: a deep Q-Learn model
-- net-tools: source code for generating ./Program

 ### Usage
 First we need to **install VR training environment** by